Skip to content

 Integration Decision Guides

 CTA scenarios require rapid, defensible decisions about integration architecture.
-This page provides decision trees as Mermaid flowcharts for the most common integration choices.
-Use these to practice your decision-making process and to present clear reasoning at the review board.
+The decision trees below (as Mermaid flowcharts) cover the most common integration choices.
+Use them to practice decision-making and to structure reasoning at the review board.

 How to use these guides

-Each decision tree codifies the “first principles” reasoning.
-At the board, you will not have these charts — but having internalized the logic, you can walk judges through your reasoning step by step.
+Each decision tree codifies first-principles reasoning.
+At the board, you will not have these charts, but having internalized the logic, you can walk judges through your reasoning step by step.
 Practice explaining WHY at each decision node, not just the final answer.

 1. Synchronous vs Asynchronous

 The foundational integration timing decision.
-Gets this wrong and the entire architecture suffers.
+Get this wrong and the entire architecture suffers.

 Decision FactorSynchronousAsynchronous